Greenville Police Department to increase patrols following Texas shooting

 GREENVILLE, N.C.
-(WNCT)- Here locally, the Greenville Police Department is reacting to the tragedy by buckling down on school safety.
+(WNCT)- The Greenville Police Department is reacting to the tragedy by buckling down on school safety.

 On Wednesday, they put more units and patrols at our local schools for the foreseeable future.

-Greenville Police Chief Mark Holtzman, said following yesterday’s shooting, they worked out a plan with our local schools to increase visible police presence on all school campuses immediately, beginning first thing this morning.
+Greenville Police Chief Mark Holtzman said following Tuesday’s shooting, they worked out a plan with our local schools to increase visible police presence on all school campuses immediately, beginning first thing this morning.

-This also follows as the police department has filed charges against a student who posted a school shooting threat as a quote, prank.
+This also follows as the police department has filed charges against a student who posted a school shooting threat as a “prank.”

-GPD said, they were made aware of an Instagram post by a student Tuesday night, threatening a school shooting at JH Rose High School to take place Wednesday.

 Holtzman said the student has been told not to go near the school.

-He added, this is a success story of our community members and law enforcement working together.
-He added, the continuation of that relationship is absolutely crucial in these situations.
+He added this is a success story of our community members and law enforcement working together.
+He added, that the continuation of that relationship is absolutely crucial in these situations.